 The route in this cave first brings you through the mouth of the cave entrance following a set of stairs down into the bottom of the cave through a variety of wooden broadwalks which are sturdy and well-built, at times passing over small voids and ponds bodies of collected groundwater within the caves.

 A large fault plateau can be seen on the far end of the cave, which is also a roosting spot for bats too.
 Just watch out for guano, they can be pretty nasty!

 Life at Ha Long Bay

-Most of the fisherman’s houses in these fishing villages exist as floating “kelong” houses, comprising of wooden houses suspended over the water using wooden slits or floating barrels.
-The fishermen families live on them, sustaining their livelihood through regional fishing and farming marine aquaculture, such as marine biota, cultivating fish and mollusks.
+Most of the fisherman’s houses in these fishing villages exist as floating “kelong” houses.
+This comprises of wooden houses suspended over the water using wooden slits or floating barrels.
+The fishermen families live on them, sustaining their livelihood through regional fishing and farming marine aquaculture.
+This includes marine biota, cultivating fish and mollusks.
 There are about 200 species of fish and 450 different kinds of mollusks cultivated and fished.

 On these islands too are a number of tourist facilities, comprising of hotels.
 They are usually built near the scores of beautiful beaches found on these smaller islands.

 Almost all these islands in this part of the bay looks like unreal, like a classic Chinese painting.
 The many slender “pointy” islands in the Bay popping up to 100m out of the sea as individual towers, like in a classic fenglin landscape.